dhens/Unit-04-Web-APIs-Homework/README.md

 * A javascript file (questions.js) that stores our questions, answers, and correct answer values

 ## Known Issues
 * There's too much DOM manipulation.
 This caused headaches with defining where an element was in the DOM when it hadn't been created yet.
-It also led to too much HTMl being added into the DOM that could have easily been fixed by putting these tags and elements into the HTML before-hand, and simply calling it when neccessary as it is always accessible.
+The excess DOM manipulation that could have easily been fixed by putting these tags and elements into the HTML before-hand, and simply calling it when neccessary as it is always accessible.
 * I used global variables due to poor planning and ignorance about nested functions, and returns.

 ## What I Learned: